mattragoza/LiGAN/README.md

 # What is liGAN?

 liGAN is a research codebase for training and evaluating deep generative models for *de novo* drug design based on 3D atomic density grids.
-It is built on [libmolgrid](https://github.com/gnina/libmolgrid) and the [gnina](https://github.com/gnina/gnina) fork of [caffe](https://github.com/BVLC/caffe).
+It is based on [libmolgrid](https://github.com/gnina/libmolgrid) and the [gnina](https://github.com/gnina/gnina) fork of [caffe](https://github.com/BVLC/caffe).
 It includes scripts for creating model architectures and job scripts from parameter files, as well as for submitting and managing experiments on Slurm or Torque-based computing clusters.

 ## Dependencies